Scunthorpe: Attempted murder arrests after man shot in street

 - Published

-Two men have been arrested on suspicion of the attempted murder of a man who was shot in the street.
+Three more people have been arrested on suspicion of the attempted murder of a man who was shot in a street.

-Paramedics were called to Dale Street in Scunthorpe after the man suffered gunshot wounds at about 23:45 BST on Monday.

-Armed police officers who went to the scene arrested two people shortly after the incident.
+A 26-year-old man in a serious but stable condition in hospital after the attack on Dale Street in Scunthorpe, North Lincolnshire, on Monday.

 Follow BBC East Yorkshire and Lincolnshire on Facebook, Twitter, and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.